-Hudway Glass is a $50 heads-up display for any car, but it’s too good to be true
+Hudway Glass is a $50 head-up display for any car, but it’s too good to be true

 Initial setup and impressions

-The Hudway Glass system is $50 and includes a cloth carrying bag, skid-proof phone mount with flip up plastic HUD screen, a compact and an adjustable magnetic mount, and industrial strength mount adhesive.
+The Hudway Glass system is $50 and includes a cloth carrying bag, skid-proof phone mount with flip-up plastic HUD screen, and industrial strength mount adhesive.
+Early versions came with an adjustable magnetic mount that would come apart almost instantly.
+Our magnetic ring came unglued after the first couple hours sitting on the dashboard in the hot sun.
+This was easily fixed with additional glue, but not what you want to deal with for a $50 mounting system.
+However, the latest model ditches the magnets for a flexible base that attaches via a snap-on slotted mounting point.
+Upon further testing with this new system, we had no issues connecting and removing the mount and it held tightly in place.

 Depending on your vehicle and the height of your dash, you will use either the flat compact mount or the taller adjustable mount.
 In our test vehicle, a 2005 Honda Element, the adjustable mount was better suited to placing the HUD display in our line of sight.
 Both mounts connect to the Hudway phone mount and HUD screen via a magnet to hold it securely while driving.
 The Hudway system is designed to work with any phone, but the company suggests that your phone-plus-case combo is no heavier than 12 oz; the phone length and width should be around 6.2 × 3.1 inches.
-We tested with an iPhone 6 (5.4 × 2.6) and massive Nexus 6 (6.2 × 3.2) that both weighed in under 7 oz without any stability or visibility issues.
+We tested with an iPhone 6 (5.4 × 2.6) and massive Nexus 6 (6.2 × 3.2) that both weighed in under 7 oz without any stability or visibility issues..

 Even at the brightest setting we struggled to make out data on the screen.

-The surface of the Hudway mount is skip-proof and kept each phone securely attached in even the hardest braking conditions during testing.
-We did have one major issue with both mounts, however: the magnetic ring came unglued after the first couple hours sitting on the dashboard in the hot sun.
-This was easily fixed with additional glue, but not what you want to deal with for a $50 mounting system.

 The system is easy to use, as you simply set the phone in the mount and enable HUD mode in any of Hudway’s mobile applications.
 In daylight, the visibility of the HUD can be an issue, unfortunately, and even with the brightest setting on both phones, we struggled to make out data on the screen.
+The most recent update of the Hudway Glass adds a new, almost purple, tint to the plastic display also helps with daytime viewing although making out details is still a struggle in the sunlight.
 We could still see larger directional arrows, but we missed smaller text and icons.
 Hudway mentions in many of its applications that the device display may be best instead of the HUD mode during bright sunlight.
 Visibility at night is perfect and looks identical to many of the most popular systems we have seen in modern vehicles equipped with this feature from the factory.
 The degree of clarity and usefulness of the system depended greatly on the individual mobile applications included with the system.

 Hudway applications